 As a non-denominational, secular holiday, Thanksgiving is arguably the most celebrated holiday in the US and it may be the most important dinner of the year.
 But, for those who are traveling or studying abroad in the US on the fourth Thursday of November and experiencing their first Thanksgiving, it can be a totally foreign holiday.
-Here are the five things you need to know before you sit down around the Thanksgiving table.

 1. What are we celebrating?